adiputera/web-push-backend-netlify/README.md

-# Web Push Backend Using Netlify Functions
+# VAPID Web Push Backend Using Netlify Functions
-This project implements a backend for Web Push notifications using Netlify Functions.
+This project implements a backend for VAPID Web Push notifications using Netlify Functions.
 It allows you to send push notifications to subscribed clients from your serverless backend.
+Currently it only supports VAPID-based web push notification, so iOS devices is out of order.

 ## Dependencies
 - [node-jsonwebtoken](https://github.com/auth0/node-jsonwebtoken)